- Loan candidates with low credit scores should understand how their loan interest rate could be impacted by their financial history

 Consider these two scenarios:

-After losing their job during the Great Recession — and making a few late student loan payments as a result — Candidate A has not missed a payment of any kind in 25 months.
+After losing their job — and making a few late student loan payments as a result — Candidate A has not missed a payment of any kind in 25 months.
 They have a solid job history and their monthly rental payments to their landlord are comparable to what they would pay in a mortgage payment.
-As a result of their hard work and on-time payments, Candidate A has a credit score of 625.
+As a result of their hard work and on-time payments, Candidate A has a credit score has been improving.

-Candidate B is forgetful and they have paid two car payments late so far this year.
-They carry a high balance on their credit card from month to month and tend to pay the required minimum at billing.
-They have changed jobs three times in the last two years but they pay a monthly rent that is comparable to what they would pay for a mortgage loan.
-As a result of their high credit card usage and shaky payment history, Candidate B’s credit score has slipped from 700 to 625 in the last year.
+Candidate B is forgetful, and they have paid two car payments late so far this year.
+They carry a high balance on their credit card from month to month and tend to pay only the required minimum at billing.
+They have changed jobs three times in the last two years, but they pay a monthly rent that is comparable to what they would pay for a mortgage loan.
+As a result of their high credit card usage and shaky payment history, Candidate B’s credit score has slipped in the last year.

-As you might imagine, Candidate A would likely be considered a less risky loan prospect than Candidate B — even though they have identical credit scores.
+As you might imagine, Candidate A would likely be considered a less risky loan prospect than Candidate B — even if they have identical credit scores.

 If you have a low credit score, try out a free service that tracks your score and provides insights on why it’s going up or down.
 You may find that by making easy tweaks and paying your bills on time, you can prove that you are a worthy borrower who is responsible enough to secure a home mortgage loan.